RandomAssDude696969/Ai.dly/README.md

 ## Getting Started

+## 0. Getting a Together.ai API key:
+1) Create a free account at Together AI.
+2) Navigate to the API Keys section in your dashboard.
+3) Generate a new API key.
+4) Copy the generated key and keep it secure.
+5) Set the key as an environment variable before starting the server.

 ### 1. System Dependencies
 This project utilizes the command-line utility `yt-dlp` and system `curl` to extract streaming subtitles.
 Ensure they are installed on your host machine environment:
 ```bash